NeatPatel/wifi-antenna/README.md

 Now, strip the insulation from the coaxial cable and solder the inner conductor to the bi-quad combined cross.
 The result should look like the antenna in the image at the beginning.

 ## Step 6: Test and Fine-Tune
 Once the antenna is assembled, it's time to test its performance.
-Mount the antenna in a clear, elevated location and connect it to your WiFi router using the coaxial cable.
-Use a WiFi analyzer app or software to measure signal strength and coverage.
+Mount the antenna in a clear, elevated location and connect it to your WI-FI router using the coaxial cable.
+Use a WI-FI analyzer app or software to measure signal strength and coverage, such as [this nirsoft service](https://www.nirsoft.net/utils/wifi_information_view.html).
 If necessary, adjust the antenna's position or element lengths to optimize performance.

 ## Conclusion:
-By following these simple steps, you can create your own Bi-Quad antenna and enhance your WiFi signal strength and coverage.
-With a little effort and creativity, you can enjoy faster internet speeds and a more reliable connection throughout your home or office.
+Now you have created your own Bi-Quad antenna and enhanced your WiFi signal strength and coverage!
+With your effort and creativity, you can now enjoy faster internet speeds and a more reliable connection throughout your home or office.
 Say goodbye to WiFi dead zones and hello to seamless browsing, streaming, and online gaming!